veronicalitt/static-veronica/digital-portfolio.md

 <figure>
 <img src="../assets/img/Trumpet-1.png" alt="Cat playing trumpet" height="200"/>
-<figcaption>Image Caption</figcaption>
 </figure>

 ### Podcasting Workshops and Asynchronous Module
 I regularly lead workshops on podcasting at post-secondary institutions in Canada.
 Over several sessions, I co-developed an asynchronous learning module on the subject.
-[This guide](https://learn.scds.ca/podcasting/)) walks new podcasters through a six-step process for developing, scripting, recording, editing, and sharing their work.
+[This guide](https://learn.scds.ca/podcasting/) walks new podcasters through a six-step process for developing, scripting, recording, editing, and sharing their work.
 While teaching McMaster's introductory Digital Humanities class in 2023, this module also supported the class as we co-developed The Cyber Cinema Podcast.

 ### Yesterday's News
 At my first job outside of the academy, I ran and co-hosted a successful history podcast called Yesterday's News.
 With no marketing budget, we amassed 2000+ listeners per episode in under a month.
 [Listen to the podcast.](https://podcasts.apple.com/us/podcast/yesterdays-news/id1563444201)